-We sell the majority of our UAS products and services to organizations within the DoD, including the U.S. Army, Marine Corps, Special Operations Command and Air Force.
+We sell the majority of our UAS and tactical missile systems and services to organizations within the DoD, including the U.S. Army, Marine Corps, Special Operations Command and Air Force.
 Our EES business segment generates revenue from commercial, consumer and, to a lesser extent, government customers.

-During our fiscal year ended April 30, 2012, approximately 42% of our sales were made to the U.S. Army pursuant to orders made under contract by the U.S. Army on behalf of itself as well as several other organizations within the DoD.
-Other U.S. government agencies and government subcontractors accounted for 41% of our sales revenue, while purchases by foreign, commercial customers and consumers accounted for the remaining 17% of sales revenue during our fiscal year ended April 30, 2012.
+During our fiscal year ended April 30, 2013, approximately 43% of our sales were made to the U.S. Army pursuant to orders made under contract by the U.S. Army on behalf of itself as well as several other organizations within the DoD.
+Other U.S. government agencies and government subcontractors accounted for 27% of our sales revenue, while purchases by foreign, commercial customers and consumers accounted for the remaining 30% of sales revenue during our fiscal year ended April 30, 2013.